Hemantr05/hemantr05.github.io/menu/contact.md

 If I'm not reachable or for some reason delayed in responding, you can find me:

 1. Developing APIs / prototypes, which may or may not be used xD
-2. Chilling with my loyal fans or who are my best friend(s) :P
-3. At a basketball court shooting hoops, or a football ground scoring goals
+2. At a basketball court shooting hoops, or a football ground scoring goals
-4. At home strumming some chords
+3. At home strumming some chords

 But feel free to drop in some suggestions to my email/whatsapp/twitter-handle